-Primary contacts in myROR receive all correspondence from the National Center and/or your local Affiliate, if applicable.
+Primary contacts in myROR receive all correspondence from Reach Out and Read National and/or your local Affiliate, if applicable.
 This correspondence may include progress report reminders, newsletters, and volunteer and book donation inqueries if your site has opted in to them.
 If you are not the primary contact, you must add someone else at your site as the primary contact.
 To do so, first find the contact belonging to the person you want to be the primary contact, and click the pencil next to their name.

-At the top of the Edit Contact popup window, select "yes" for the question asking whether they will be the primary contact for the site.
-Be sure to scroll down to the bottom of the pop-up window and click "Update Contact" to save changes.
+At the top of the Edit Contact pop-up window, go to the Roles & Sites tab, then select "Yes" for the statement that they will be the primary contact for the site.
+Be sure to scroll down to the bottom of the pop-up window and click the blue "Save Changes" button.
 You can make any other edits to the contact, including their role, name, and email address by utilizing the pencil icon.